-The Local Government Funding Settlement confirmed continuation of the pilot, but a decision has not yet been made to continue these arrangements beyond 2022/23, the 2022/23 MTFP has taken this into account.
-The Government will take a final decision on the future of these arrangements at the 2022 Spending Review later this year.
-A combined paper was submitted to DLUHC in August 2021 outlining the significant impact this would have on all the LCR authorities.
+The Local Government Funding Settlement confirmed continuation of the pilot, but a decision has not yet been made to continue these arrangements beyond 2021/22.
+The Government will take a final decision on the future of these arrangements at the 2021 Spending Review later this year.
+A combined paper was submitted to MHCLG in August 2021 outlining the significant impact this would have on all the LCR authorities.